S1mplector/Simjot/README.md

 3. Use the "Inspire Me" button for creative prompts
 4. Track stanza count in real-time

+#### **Notetaking**
+1. Create or select a Notetaking notebook
+2. Use the streamlined editor for quick notes

 ### Organization

 #### **Notebooks**
 - Create separate notebooks for different topics or time periods
-- Choose notebook types: Journal, or Poetry
+- Choose notebook types: Journal, Notetaking, or Poetry
 - Each notebook maintains its own file structure

 #### **Viewing Content**